The Mystery of the Fire Dragon: Plot summary

 Nancy Drew is called to New York City by her Aunt Eloise to solve a missing-person case.
 The granddaughter of her elderly Chinese author neighbor, Mr. Soong, has been kidnapped.
 The search is on, first by disguising Nancy's friend George Fayne as the missing Chi Che, and then pursuing a lead at Chi Che's place of employment, a book store, where Nancy encounters its suspicious owner, Mr Stromberg.

 Nancy decides to visit the store again but as she goes along the sidewalk, Nancy is knocked-out by a falling vase which hits her on the head.
 While Nancy is unconscious, Bess and George take up the mystery and a red-haired man is quickly arrested.

 A series of clues leads the girls to Hong Kong, where Nancy's boyfriend, Ned Nickerson, joins the action.
 Nancy foolishly follows "Chi Che" on board a plane, and is herself kidnapped.
-Ingenious Nancy uses her lipstick to signal for help on the plane windows.
+Her captor grabs her as soon as she enters the plane.
+Nancy's frantic screams are drowned out by the plane engine as it revs and then takes off.
+Helpless in her captor's grip, Nancy is bound and gagged and left on alone on a couch.
+Ingenious Nancy uses her lipstick to signal an SOS on the plane windows.
 After her rescue, she follows more clues to an international smuggling ring, and, utilizing a disguised George once again, forces the thieves out of hiding and has the chance to finally locate the missing girl.

+Nancy is once again kidnapped by some of the criminals just as she and her friends are about to solve the mystery.
+While staking out a park, Nancy is suddenly grabbed from behind and dragged away.
+She tries to scream, but the man covers her mouth with his hand.
+She is carried to a nearby car, and then bound and gagged.
+Then her captor then drives her to a ship, where she is made a prisoner with Chi Che.
+The two of them manage to escape together, and the mystery is solved.